aws-samples/aws-lambda-docker-serverless-inference/pytorch-inference-docker-lambda/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - app - Code for the application's Lambda function.
+- model - Code for downloading and saving resnet34 pre-trained model.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.